 3. Relationship of the LLS Board, the RWC and State Weed Committee

-The LLS Board is accountable for ensuring that a functional RWC is established and has appropriate representation for their region.
+The LLS Board is accountable for ensuring that the RWC has appropriate representation for the region and functions effectively.

 Figure 1: RWC relationships structure.